Stackclash/5e-vault/5. Mechanics/Items/Smiths Tools.md

 - **Cost**: 20 gp
 - **Weight**: 8.0 lbs.

 *Source: Player's Handbook p.
 154, Xanathar's Guide to Everything p.
-84*
+84. Available in the SRD and the Basic Rules.*